 7. Assess Vents for Blockage

-If your furnace vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Confirm the area isn’t obstructed by leaves, animal nests, or snow/ice.
+If you have a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
+Make sure the space isn’t obstructed by leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to a variety of issues, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
 Keeping your heating system maintained with routine professional tune-ups can control these factors.
-During your tune-up, your maintenance technician will clean and check over your furnace, identifying areas of concern.
+During your tune-up, your HVAC technician will clean and check over your furnace, identifying areas of concern.
 They can identify failing parts in need of replacement before they become a serious problem.
 A tune-up alone will sometimes instantly improve energy efficiency by up to 30%.
 You’ll also enjoy cleaner air and a cleaner house because your HVAC equipment will be distributing clean air through a clean air filter.
 Perhaps one of the largest benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
-A poorly-maintained HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been finely tuned can take less energy to provide exceptional indoor comfort.
-Because your heating system operates more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
+An overworked HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been finely tuned can take less energy to provide exceptional indoor comfort.
+Because your heating system operates more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coming months.
 A Longer-Lasting HVAC System

 If you’re wondering how much a furnace tune up costs, you can breathe a healthy sigh of relief knowing it’s not going to cost a limb.
 Often we have special offers in your local area that you can take advantage of.